vzahorui/vzahorui.github.io/_posts/2019-11-02-eigenvectors-and-eigenvalues.md

 &nbsp;&nbsp;&nbsp;&nbsp;
 $(M - \lambda I)v = 0$

 By itself multiplication by identity matrix $I$ doesn't change anything.
 The identity matrix is only used in order for the operation in parenthesis to be valid.

-The expression $(M - \lambda I)v$ equals to the null space if either $v$ or $M - \lambda I$ equals to zero.
-Since we want to find a non-zero solution to eigenvectors, we want to know when the expression $(M - \lambda I)$ represents squishing into the null space.
-Matrices, as well as vectors, represent linear transformations.
-The determinant of a matrix represents volume by which the matrix transformation is scaled with respect to the identity matrix (identity matrix represents no transformation).
-If the determinant of a matrix is equal to zero then such transformation represents exactly squishing into the null space.
+Matrix $M - \lambda I$ is just matrix $M$ where $\lambda$ is subtracted from its diagonal elements.

+The expression $(M - \lambda I)v$ is certainly zero if $v$ is a zero vector.
+Also recall that if a matrix has zero determinant it represents squishing into lower dimensional space.
+So if $M - \lambda I$ has zero determinant then it squishes any vector into zero vector.
 From here we must find such $\lambda$ where $det(M - \lambda I) = 0$.<br>
-The number of eigenvalues of a matrix equals to the number of dimensions of the matrix, however not all of them may be unique.

-After finding values of $\lambda$ we can find eigenvectors $v$ for each of them by plugging already known $\lambda$ into the same equation:
+After finding values of $\lambda$ we can find eigenvectors $v$ for each of them by plugging already known $\lambda$ into the same equation $(M - \lambda I)v = 0$ and solving a system of linear equations for each $\lambda$:

-&nbsp;&nbsp;&nbsp;&nbsp;
-$(M - \lambda I)v = 0$

-&nbsp;&nbsp;&nbsp;&nbsp;
 $$
 \left[\begin{array}{cccc}
 a_{11}-\lambda & a_{12} & ... & a_{1n} \\